mark1791/Acorn_Plus_1_Reimagine/README.md

 ![Screenshot](Images/Plus1_Remake.jpg)

+## V1.1 Second version
+Issues fixed listed below found in V1 and other issues on Stardot

-## First version created June 2023.
+## V1 First version created June 2023.
 Using original schematic from Acorn and redrawn schematic by P.Harvey

 Points to note, redrawn schematic has -5V going to Analogue port should be +5V